gauravxdev/ytmusic-download-api/README.md

 This is a Python Flask REST API for searching YouTube Music and getting streaming URLs.
 It uses `ytmusicapi` for searching and `pytubefix` for handling streaming URLs with signature cipher decryption.

+**Note:** Search functionality may be limited on cloud hosting platforms due to YouTube API restrictions.
+The `/stream/{video_id}` endpoint works reliably for known video IDs.

 ## Installation

 1. Navigate to the project directory: